MPD is constantly working to grow its ranks and actively recruits talent. Nowhere is this more important than in our Cadet Corps pipeline.

 This part-time option will provide students with unique opportunities to develop their leadership skills, participate in physical training, and learn about policing.
-Participants will work 12 hours per week and earn an annual salary of approximately $10,691 ($16.91 per hour).
+Participants will work 12 hours per week and earn approximately $17.56/hour.
 Upon graduation from high school, part-time cadets will be converted into a full-time member of the Cadet Corps, and they will be enrolled in the University of the District of Columbia and complete the remainder of their training.

 Please note that applicants under the age of 18 years old are required to complete and bring this signed consent form to their Cadet Prospect Day.